-- 2 - The ALU executes the instruction and places results in registers or memory.
+The ALU executes the instruction and places results in

 - Conventional stored-program computers have undergone many incremental improvements over the years. - These improvements include adding specialized buses, floating-point units, and cache memories, to name only a few. - But enormous improvements in computational power require departure from the classic von Neumann architecture. - Adding processors is one approach.